A Única Mulher: Season 2

 One year later, Mara and Luís Miguels twin babies take their first steps.

 Before dying, Cândida (Laurinda Chiungue) shows Vita (Maura Faial) her birth certificate which reveals that her real mother is still alive and working in Norberto Venâncios house.
 At first, Neuza (Mina Andala) does not believe in it.
 Later, she apologizes to her daughter and shows its willingness to be her mother.
 But Vita is not quite what she seems; along with César (Pêpê Rapazote), pediatrician, the duo arrives to haunt and destabilize the life of Mara and Luís Miguel.
 Vita starts working as nanny of the twin babies and quietly seduces Luís Miguel.
 Betrayal is a matter of time...

 With her face disfigured and attached to a wheelchair, Pilar does not conform to her life.
 Apart from having been deceived and robbed by António (Pedro Carmo), Luís Miguel does not forgive how much harm she did to separate him from Mara.
 The whole family turn their back and she attempts suicide.
 Her children become worried and Luís Miguel, along with Mara, tries to prevent his mother's madness.
 In fact, Pilar will not facilitate the live of her children and daughter in law.
-Leandro (Freddy Costa) is her physiotherapist and will try everything for her to not lose hope of walking again one day, forming an unlikely friendship between her and a black race man, something she despised.
+Leandro (Fredy Costa) is her physiotherapist and will try everything for her to not lose hope of walking again one day, forming an unlikely friendship between her and a black race man, something she despised.

 Unable to overcome the death of her fiancé, Sara (Joana de Verona) closes herself in Diogos house and gets drunk every day.
 Concerned about the follies of his daughter, António recruits Tânia and Radu to follow and watch over her.
 At that time, Sara and Leandro know each other and the two engage in a romance also unlikely.
 But the self destructive stage of Sara will destabilize their love.Norberto remains in prison and is threatened and beaten several times.
 Ramiro, also in the same prison, will try to save the Angolan businessman of problems, but ends up being stabbed.
 António tries at all costs to end Norberto's life in prison, but one of his hitman is killed and the evidences against Norberto are absolved.

 Now out of prison, Norberto promises revenge and will not return alone, joining forces with Pilar to reclaim what was his and end with António's life.